Charani2007/AI-Saas/readme.md

-this is a saas platform named imagine
+this is a saas platform named imagine developed by charani